mmore500/evolvability-blog/post/complexification.md

 The capacity of a genotype-phenotype mapping to accommodate complexification in evolutionary computing cannot be taken for granted.
 Consider, for example, an evolving artificial neural network.
-In this context, a network that starts out with very few nodes and adds nodes over the course of evolution — thus, developing a more complex phenotype — exhibits complexification @Clune2011OnRegularity.
+In this context, a network that starts out with very few nodes and adds nodes over the course of evolution — thus, developing a more complex phenotype — exhibits complexification [[Clune et al., 2011]](#Clune2011OnRegularity).
 Genetic encodings that encode phenotypes with a fixed number of nodes would be incapable of exhibiting this form of complexification.
 The capacity genotype-phenotype mapping to accommodate complexification — its capacity to translate additions of genetic information into refinement of existing phenotypic features — will be key to achieving evolvability in evolutionary computing.